PROGRAMME

 Part 1:

 Kinga is a child psychologist, psychotraumatologist, sociotherapist, social prevention specialist, preschool and early school educator, PhD student.
 She specializes in early development support, working also as a therapist based on solution-focused therapy, social skills trainer, educational therapist and a Snoezelen specialist.
-Kinga Dziewiatkowska-Kozlowska is the author of scientific and popular science articles, focused also on the Snoezelen method.
+Kinga Dziewiatkowska is the author of scientific and popular science articles, focused also on the Snoezelen method.
 She cooperates with specialists from the United States and Italy.

 Workshop content

 The author's discussion focuses on presenting Snoezelen as a way of supporting the development of psychological resilience in children and adolescents.
-Kinga Dziewiatkowska-Kozlowska presents the assumptions and results of a pilot study conducted as part of ongoing doctoral research in this field.
+Kinga Dziewiatkowska presents the assumptions and results of a pilot study conducted as part of ongoing doctoral research in this field.
 The fundamental principles of the Snoezelen method are outlined, emphasizing its universal applicability to the current needs of children and adolescents, as well as the tasks associated with them in educational and therapeutic contexts.

 Part 2: